Popular initiative in Switzerland: Federal popular initiative

-It is different from the mandatory referendum in that the proposition to change the constitution comes from the population and not from the parliament.
+It is different from the mandatory referendum in that in a popular initiative, the proposition to change the constitution comes from the population and not from the parliament.
 The authorities, even if they don't like it, cannot prevent an initiative which has collected enough signatures from being held, but they can make a counter proposal, known as counter-project.

 A double majority of people and cantons is required to change the constitution.

 Popular initiatives exist at the federal, cantonal, and municipal levels.

 Suggested revisions

 At the time of its introduction to the Swiss Constitution in 1891, the federal initiative system was initially meant to let groups that were not represented in the parliamentary process voice their concerns.

 Since the 2000s, it has been increasingly used by political parties to bypass the parliamentary process.
 Some critics argue that it undermines the whole Swiss political system, based on compromise and adaptation to one another, as it suppresses any possibility to negotiate on an issue (an initiative can only be accepted or rejected as a whole).
 Others argue that it is democracy in its purest form.

 Critics also argue that the multiplication of initiatives undermines the stability of the legal framework, as initiatives proposing drastic reforms are more and more frequent.